fusmanii/blog/README.md

 # blog
-Blog written in bottle and mongodb
+Blog written in bottle and mongodb with bootstrap.
+Bootstrap template obtained from startbootstrap.com